 Members of low-income households may get aid to pay for their CDL training.
 The greater the financial need, the more likely you’ll be eligible for the Pell grant.

-In order to be eligible for a Pell award, you must fulfill a variety of different criteria:
+In order to be eligible for the Pell grant, you must fulfill a variety of different criteria:

 - You meet the low income criteria.
 The federal government uses the Expected Family Contribution (EFC) (an index of your family’s ability to pay for tuition) to determine if you’re eligible and how much grant you’re awarded.
 The lower the EFC, the more financial aid you’re eligible for.
-The maximum Pell grant for 2022-2023 academic year is $6,895.
+Go to Studentaid.gov to see how much the maximum Pell grant is for your academic year.

 - You must be a U.S. citizen or eligible immigrant